jneem/blog/content/posts/linesweeper/index.md

   because straight lines between integer endpoints can only intersect at rational coordinates.
   It's more challenging -- but still possible -- to support paths made out of Bézier curves: you "just" need to compute with [algebraic numbers](https://en.wikipedia.org/wiki/Algebraic_number).
   This is the approach used by CGAL.
-The main disadvantage of exact math is the computational cost of doing exact math.
+The main disadvantage of exact math is that it's slow.
 But also, if you want to get the answer out in floating point then you need a rounding step at the end anyway.
 - Use exact math, but only for *detecting* intersections.
 This is commonly used for handling paths made out of straight lines, because there's an [algorithm][robust orientation] for it that's much faster than generic exact arithmetic.
 I don't know of anyone doing this